thedevdojo/voyager/docs/getting-started/configurations.md

     'tables' => [
         'hidden' => ['migrations', 'data_rows', 'data_types', 'menu_items', 'password_resets', 'permission_role', 'settings'],
     ],
+    'autoload_migrations' => true,
 ],
 ```

 You may wish to hide some database tables in the Voyager database section.
 In the database config you can choose which tables would like to hide.
+`autoload_migrations` allows you to exclude Voyagers migration-files from loading when running `php artisan migrate`.

 ## Multilingual